Cloth Nappies 101

 - Fluffy Ducks (NZ owned company – Ai2 pocket nappies with excellent inserts)

-- Bare & Boho (Australian owned Ai2 – snap and wipe nappies – some parents have difficulty with getting a good fit
+- Bare & Boho (Australian owned Ai2 – snap and wipe nappies – The ones found in Aldi as a special Buy – need boosting)

 Still confused and don’t know what to get Do this 5 min quiz and I’ll let you which ones I recommend from your answers.